The VA Process

 Graduation: The Process

-Before applying for graduation, it is a good idea to first confirm that you have the requirements of your degree through an academic advisor, as there are several factors that may affect your eligibility for graduation:
+Before applying for graduation, it is a good idea to first confirm that you have the requirements of your degree through an academic advisor, as there are several factors that may affect your eligibility for graduation:- Credits

 Thomas Edison State University offers our Veterans and Sevicemembers programs that a simplified tuition schedule.
 Instead of having to worry about a recurring yearly tuition, or miscellaneous fees, our “per-credit” programs offer the convenience of only tuition, and possibly a registration fee, making easier to calculate the cost of an education at Thomas Edison State University.